Charleston riot: Tensions in Coles County Before the Riot

+Riot Day

 The news coverage of the event stated that the Peace Democrats were responsible for beginning the event.
 One such news source, from the Chicago Tribune, later reprinted in the Charleston Courier, labeled Nelson Wells as the instigator of the conflict.
 Most articles published from the time, insist that the whole event transpired as a more spontaneous event and was not directly prompted by any one individual.
 The most likely explanation is that the event occurred because a sizable presence of both Copperheads and Union soldiers had been in town that day.
-Also many sources speculate that a sizable portion of the participants, at least on the side of the Peace Democrats, had been drinking quite heavily all day, and this led to the outbreak that resulted in the confrontation.
+Many sources speculate that a sizable portion of the participants, at least on the side of the Peace Democrats, had been drinking quite heavily all day, and this led to the outbreak that resulted in the confrontation.
+Also, one of the events that is noted to have influenced the riot was the treatment of Judge Charles H. Constable by Union soldiers in January 1864 in Mattoon, Illinois.
+The soldiers humiliated Constable by making him swear allegiance to the federal government, due to his decision to allow four Union deserters to go free in Marshall, Illinois in March 1863.
+When the riot began, Judge Constable was holding court in Charleston.

+Aftermath

 At any rate, the fighting only lasted a few moments.
 But by the time the affair was over, the Copperheads had been run out of Charleston.
 Rewards had been issued for the capture of any of those whom fled the scene.
 Included in those who left town, was John O’Hair, the leader of the Copperheads, who had been the sheriff of Coles County.
 Out of those killed, only two had been Copperheads, Nelson Wells and John Cooper; the other participants had been either captured or escaped.
 Other Union troops were called in from Mattoon to assist the soldiers fighting in Charleston, but by the time their train arrived, none of the instigators were left in the town.
 Fifteen prisoners were eventually held for seven months, initially in Springfield, Illinois.
 President Lincoln, whose father and stepmother had lived in Coles County, waived the prisoners' right to Habeas Corpus and ordered their removal to Fort Delaware in the East.
 He ordered their release on November 4, 1864.
-Two of the prisoners had been indicted for murder and were exonerated by trial in December, 1864.
+Two of the prisoners had been indicted for murder and were exonerated by trial in December 1864.
 Twelve other Copperheads had also been indicted for murder.
 They were never captured, and the indictments were annulled in May 1873.

-The terms Copperheads and Butternuts were used to describe the larger movement, which has been known as Peace Democrats.
-This political affiliation which stirred up support, as David Montgomery points out in Beyond Equality: Labor and the Radical Republicans, by incorporating the fears that the federal government's war effort sought to usurp the constitution.
-The copperheads incorporated a racial component to their disdain for the Republican war effort, as Montgomery points out, that emancipated Negroes would flood the North, because of the Emancipation Proclamation.
-Using racially charged rhetoric, Copperheads sought to unite opposition to the Radical Republicans.
-This had become a national phenomenon during the American Civil War.
-Democrat sympathizers were battling to keep their country from becoming, in their eyes, too radical.